chmlee/ream-doc-v2/docs/Contribution/Note.md

 ### Dataset and documentation are separate

 For every match I make, I first edit the master dataset in Excel, then edit the documentation in Word.
-I'm essentially doing the same thing twice in two different applications, increasing the likelihood of human error.
+Recording the same decision is two different applications is tedious and error prone.
-The potential inconsistency between the dataset and the documentation not only make the dataset hard to read but also hard to update in the future.
+The potential inconsistency between the dataset and the documentation not only make the dataset harder to read but also hard to update in the future.

 My ideal solution should merge the dataset and its documentation in one single file.
-Either I merge the documentation into the dataset, or parse the dataset from the documentation.

 ### Large spreadsheets are hard to edit